Thursday, May 25, 2017

 Conversation with Asma Uddin, moderated by Nabila Mansoor

-Live sign language interpretation will be offered for this program
+Live sign language interpretation was offered for this program

 How does a Muslim woman's perspective of the Divine shape a person's faith and commitment to religious liberty and social equity?
 Asma Uddin is at the forefront of this conversation, creating the space for women to make their faith their own.
 Uddin is the Director of Strategy for the Center on Islam and Religious Freedom.
 She is also the founder and editor-in-chief of altmuslimah.com, a highly praised web magazine dedicated to issues on gender and Islam.
 Uddin speaks and publishes widely on issues of national and international religious freedom, as well as gender and faith.
 Her work has been published by numerous law reviews and prominent university presses.
 She guest-edited a special issue of The Review of Faith & International Affairs and is co-editing a forthcoming book of essays by women who have faced religious persecution.
 She also serves on the Advisory Council for The Institute for Global Engagement's Center for Women, Faith and Leadership.
 A reception follows the program.